 When to Add Flavorings to Tea

-When to Break the Rules
+When to Break Tea Brewing Rules

-When the tea is cold as in iced tea or a tea cocktail, the flavor does not come through as much.
+- When the tea is cold as in iced tea or a tea cocktail, the flavor does not come through as much.
 So you must have a stronger than usual brew.
 The same goes for cooking with tea.

-The tea you select should be harmonious with the ingredients used in cooking or mixing cocktails and iced teas.
+- The tea you select should be harmonious with the ingredients used in cooking or mixing cocktails and iced teas.
 The tea should maintain its identity while enhancing the recipe.